TBeijen/tbnl-hugo/content/post/2024-01-19-why-kubernetes-api-not-servers.md

 ## A new year: Reflection time

+_This article originally appeared on the [Fullstaq blog](https://www.fullstaq.com/knowledge-hub/blogs/why-kubernetes)_

 As we have moved from 2023 to 2024, it is a good moment to reflect.
 Undoubtedly, one of the biggest topics of the past year was the rise of AI.
 But somewhat closer to my day-to-day job, there were some events that stood out:

 * The [Amazon Prime move from serverless microservices to 'monolith'](https://www.primevideotech.com/video-streaming/scaling-up-the-prime-video-audio-video-monitoring-service-and-reducing-costs-by-90) blogpost.
 Which was followed by a lot of clickbait lukewarm takes and "my tech stack is better than yours" type of discussions.
 Start at [this post by Jeremy Daly](https://offbynone.io/issues/233/) to pick some articles worth reading and avoiding about this topic.